MicrosoftDocs/VBA-Docs/api/Access.Hyperlink.EmailSubject.md

 ## Remarks

 When you move the cursor over a command button, image control, or label control whose  **HyperlinkAddress** property is set, the cursor changes to an upward-pointing hand.
-Clicking the control displays the object or Web page specified by the link.
+Clicking the control displays the object or web page specified by the link.

 To open objects in the current database, leave the  **HyperlinkAddress** property blank and specify the object type and object name you want to open in the **HyperlinkSubAddress** property by using the syntax " _objecttype objectname_".
 If you want to open an object contained in another Microsoft Access database, enter the database path and file name in the  **HyperlinkAddress** property and specify the database object to open by using the **HyperlinkSubAddress** property.